adyoussef/adyoussef.github.io/content/publication/conference-paper_fasst/index.md

 ---
-title: 'FASST: Few-Shot Abstractive Summarization for Style TransferOB'
+title: 'FASST, Few-Shot Abstractive Summarization for Style Transfer'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here